How Forgiveness Can Help You and Your Family Heal

 Tutu outlines a “fourfold path” which includes these four steps to forgiveness:

-• Telling the story: telling the facts to a trusted friend or professional first, and eventually to the person who inflicted the harm (either directly if safe to do so or through a letter, email, or text).
+• Telling the story: First, tell the facts to a trusted friend or professional, and eventually, to the person who inflicted the harm (either directly if safe to do so or through a letter, email, or text).

-• Naming the hurt: identify the feelings involved in the experience and accept them without judgment of ‘good’ or ‘bad’.
-Invite someone to listen to your feelings, holding and validating them without attempting to fix.
+• Naming the hurt: Identify the feelings involved in the experience and accept them without judgment of ‘good’ or ‘bad’.
+Invite someone to listen to your feelings, holding and validating them without attempting to fix them.

-• Granting forgiveness: making the choice of growing and moving past the experience through rewriting our narrative where we are the hero instead of the victim.
+• Granting forgiveness: Choosing by growing and moving past the experience through rewriting our narrative so that we are the hero instead of the victim.
 The mark of healing is experiencing and telling the story differently than the first draft of just facts.

-• Renewing or releasing the relationship: renewal is preferred unless there is a safety issue.
-Renewing includes discovering what you need from the person who inflicted the harm, and asking for them to give that to you.
+• Renewing or releasing the relationship: Renewal is preferred unless there is a safety issue.
+Renewing includes discovering what you need from the person who inflicted the harm and asking them to give that to you.

 Going through these steps entails a rebirth, both of the self and the relationship.
-Through telling the story first in facts and then in feelings, you can deepen your understanding of your role in the situation.
+You can deepen your understanding of your role in the situation by telling the story first in facts and then in feelings.
 The act of choosing to grant forgiveness allows you to have agency and autonomy over the experience, which in itself is healing.
 Renewal spans beyond repair.
 This means forgiveness often looks like starting a new relationship together rather than trying to recreate the “normal” one that existed before the rupture.

 The Power of Forgiveness

 A common barrier to forgiveness is the thought that ‘if I forgive, I am excusing the behavior that hurt me?’, or ‘forgiveness takes my power and my experience away’.
 This is not the case.
 In the rooms of Alcoholics Anonymous (AA), the phrase “what we resist persists” is often mentioned, and I think of that phrase when thinking about forgiveness.
-If we resist reauthoring our narrative of our experience, we stay trapped in a story where we are the victim of a horrible act with no access to the full range of emotions.
+If we resist reauthoring our experience narrative, we stay trapped in a story where we are the victim of a horrible act without access to the full range of emotions.
 That means no room for joy, pleasure, or lightness.
 The relationship is frozen in the negative feelings, and so are we.

 In my most often utilized theoretical approach, Narrative Family Therapy, it is thought that people integrate meaning moment-to-moment through a story.
-Within our narrative, particular themes emerge that become the lenses we experience the world through.
-If your narrative is the broken relationship and the person who has hurt or failed you is a monster, the relationship will remain broken until you reauthor that story.
+Within our narrative, particular themes emerge that become the lenses through which we experience the world.
+If your narrative is the broken relationship and the person who has hurt or failed you is a monster, the relationship will remain broken until you rewrite that story.
 In each interaction, you focus on what is not working and what is painful rather than refocusing on what is working and feeling the love and joy that exists.

 If you or a loved one is struggling with addiction, Mountainside can help.